Care and Sewing of Ponte Knit

 It is also great for shaped dresses, but not for tops or dress styles with gathered fullness.
-Those styles are better sewn from our jersey prints and solids.
 Here are some examples of ponte garments:

 PRESHRINKING & CARE: Wash and dry the fabric (and finished garments) on delicate cycle.
 Over-drying is damaging to any fabric, and this one is no exception.
 Pre-washing relaxes the fabric to its original length:width proportions if it was stretched a bit in manufacturing.
 However I haven't found a need to allow extra yardage for shrinkage.

-Ponte can be sewn with either a 3-thread or 4-thread serged seam or a traditional 5/8″ seam pressed-open seam.
-For maximum durability – especially in fitted garments – you’ll want a bit of stretch built into the seams.
+SEAM OPTIONS: Ponte can be sewn with either a 3-thread or 4-thread serged seam or a traditional 5/8" seam pressed-open seam.
+For maximum durability - especially in fitted garments - you'll want a bit of stretch built into the seams.
 For a pressed-open seam you can either stretch the fabric a bit as you sew or choose the narrowest zigzag stitch setting.